Juand1598/example-backend-prod/README.md

-# example-backend-prod
+# This is a prod Python repository is for backend developers.
-Python Code for MTC
+The infra was modified by Juan Diego Alvarado